canonical/rockcraft/docs/reference/extensions.rst

 The Flask extension streamlines the process of building Flask application rocks.

-It facilitates the installation of Flask application dependencies, including Gunicorn, in the rock image.
-Additionally, it transfers your project files to ``/flask/app`` within the rock image.
+It facilitates the installation of Flask application dependencies, including Gunicorn, inside the rock.
+Additionally, it transfers your project files to ``/flask/app`` within the rock.

 A statsd-exporter is installed alongside the Gunicorn server to export Gunicorn server metrics.